Need More Information?

 Who are the tutors?

 Tutors are graduate and undergraduate students from many disciplines who have significant teaching experience and cross-cultural knowledge.
 Some of them are international students themselves who are very familiar with the challenges facing graduate students new to this campus, this country, and American academic life.
-Graduate students generally find that the positive relationship they form with their tutor allows them the freedom to engage intellectually with their discipline at a deeper level by exploring what is confusing or unclear in mastering American writing conventions.
+Graduate students generally find that the positive relationship they form with their tutor allows them the freedom to engage intellectually within their discipline at a deeper level by exploring what is confusing or unclear in mastering American writing conventions.

 What happens during a tutorial?